yihaoye/data-structure-and-algorithm-study-notes/Leetcode Practices/system design/Web Crawler Detector.md

 For every new request that comes over a particular duration (say a window of 15 minutes), we will save those requests.
 While saving those requests in the hash table we will check for:

-if we can find a pattern by looking into the time-stamps that can help identify whether it is a bot crawling our website I proposed finding the time differences between adjacent entries.
+1. if we can find a pattern by looking into the time-stamps that can help identify whether it is a bot crawling our website.
+It proposed finding the time differences between adjacent entries.
 In case the time difference is less than a threshold value, then it can be determined that it is a bot

-Also, check the webpages visited as well.
+2. Also, check the webpages visited as well.
 In case the webpages that are visited do not contain any page related to shopping cart or payment then it can be a bot.

-Along with a hash-table we can keep an augmented trie in memory .
-By augmented trie I meant that each node before the "/" symbol of the URL, we will keep one such hash table.
+3. Along with a hash-table we can keep an augmented trie in memory.
+By augmented trie it meant that each node before the "/" symbol of the URL, we will keep one such hash table.

-The hash table at the top will keep the collective information for each of its children.
+4. The hash table at the top will keep the collective information for each of its children.

-I explained this solution on these lines.
+Explained this solution on these lines.
 The interviewer was interested in knowing:

-how can we distinguish between an actual user and a bot?
-The pattern detection algorithm which I have described above in (1), can mark an actual user as well as a bot.
-In such a case, if we think about a corrective action (like showing a captcha), then the experience may be bad.
+1. how can we distinguish between an actual user and a bot?
+The pattern detection algorithm which described above in (1), can mark an actual user as well as a bot.
+In such a case, if think about a corrective action (like showing a captcha), then the experience may be bad.

-the bot may not visit pages which are children of a top level page, but may visit random pages in the website. will the algorithm work in this case
+2. the bot may not visit pages which are children of a top level page, but may visit random pages in the website. will the algorithm work in this case

-how will we handle this problem at large scale.
-I suggested using a separate service for each of the regions.
+3. how will we handle this problem at large scale?
+Maybe using a separate service for each of the regions will help.

-we can keep a db as well to back-up the trie at few intervals.
+4. and can keep a db as well to back-up the trie at few intervals.
 This db can be a no-sql db.
 Interviewer was interested in knowing which no-sql would work for this?
-I suggested to use a columnar based db for this purpose
+Maybe use a columnar based db for this purpose.

+More Answer:
+* Answer this may along the lines of a rate limiter. would suggest a simple rule such as "100+ requests from a single IP within a minute" results in an additional verification step to make sure requests are coming from a human. dont think it is necessary to device anything more complex than that within the 30 minutes you have.
+So question becomes a problem of integrating an existing system with a distributed lookup table for "IP -> # of requests from that IP over last 60 secs".
+If the lookup succeeds, request is dispatched within the system as usual.
+Otherwise, it is forwarded to a service that performs human verification steps (whose details would say is outside the scope of the interview).
+If verification fails, you notify your initial entry point of the system to black list the IP for a while so subsequent requests get discarded immediately.
+* can discuss about it one by one.
+I would 1st of all, we need to break the problem into 2 half: 1) a set of rules to identify whether a series of requests from one IP address or multiple follows a suspicious pattern.
+2) Whether we are talking about a passive detection or an active instrumentation.
+Obviously. the set of patterns used and the scale of the problem itself will dictate the 2nd choice. **1st)** As far as patterns are concerned, there are multiple things to considers. a) A crawler will very likely to be a distributed crawler.
+These crawlers exists that operate in a clustered fashion to allow the sites gateways to not automatically detect the bot. b) A crawler will very likely use a bunch of proxies to route the requests to be not detected. c) A crawler will very likely use a different engine for indexing the pages and different for crawling to introduce a randomness to the crawl. d) A crawler might distribute the crawl into small chunks of manageable jobs to be executed at different times to allow large scale crawl. **2nd)** An active instrumentation might only be bothered about one IP address on one gateway.
+It can also extend to a set of local gateways but cannot go beyond that.
+The tradeoff can be defined between a potential false positive, speed of detection and overall impact on performance.
+A passive instrumentation might be offloading the access metrics to a separate system for identifying the potential patterns.
+These patterns can also be potentially using some machine learning algorithms from the previous patterns or it could be merely based on the frequency of visits from a series of random IP addresses. **Note** that some of the Application gateways have features like rate limiting, throttling, back-pressure, DDNS detection etc, which also follows similar approaches.
+* We can use big data and machine learning to learn the most of users behavior when they browsing the website.
+Like how frequent they click a new link or how much time they stay in a page(by adding a timer in the page to calculate that etc.).
+And generate rules based on the data.
+The behavior between human and bot should complete different.